halleyzhu/Getting-and-Cleaning-data/Readme.md

-The repo contains a R script and result data set for the Getting and Cleaning Data Course Project.
+The repo contains a R script, the result data set and a code book for the Getting and Cleaning Data Course Project.

 Data source:
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.